RobSimons1/ms4-ecommerce/README.md

 [![Build Status](https://travis-ci.org/RobSimons1/ms4-ecommerce.svg?branch=master)](https://travis-ci.org/RobSimons1/ms4-ecommerce)

-# Blindside-Brewing Web-Application
+# Blindside-Brewing Site

-This web-app is designed to allow the user to manipulate the data Oceanographic Dictionary records stored in MongoDB.
-The user is able to create, locate, display, edit and delete records in line with CRUD functionality.
+This Full-Stack site is designed to allow the user to peruse and purchase products available form Blindside Brewing that are stored in the Django database.
+In the cart section the of the site, the user is able to create, locate, display, edit and delete items in the cart in line with CRUD functionality.

-The web-app is easy to use and allows the user to input their own words, categories and definitions into the database.
-The user can search for existing words in the database, as well as display existing and new words.
-Also, the user is able to edit current words and categories, as well as delete them.
+The user needs to be registered and logged in, in order to advance to the checkout page of the site where card details can be entered and payments made using STRIPE.

+The site is easy to use and allows the authenticated user a range of options including the ability to send an email to the site owner using the contact form and view their own profile.

-The purpose of the web-app is to ultimately build a large database of Oceanographic words, categories and definitions that will allow people to better understand the oceanic environment and all of the associated elements.
+The purpose of the site is to ultimately to sell Blindside Brewing products and make the user experience as easy and pleasurable as possible.

 The link for the app is: